Snow Removal and Ice Control

 Residents are responsible for clearing snow from their driveways and the sidewalk fronting their properties (within 24 hours, Traffic Bylaw #8120).
 The City is responsible for clearing snow from sidewalks that are on City property.
 Residents are reminded to not shovel snow onto the roadway.

 The City of Kelowna encourages residents to lend a helping hand to lesser-able neighbours by being Snow Busters.
-Nominate your neighbourhood Snow Buster and they'll be entered into a monthly draw for Kelowna Rockets tickets.
+Nominate your Snow Buster and they'll be entered into the monthly draw for Kelowna Rockets tickets.